Geoffrey D. Borman: Research

-Borman's scholarship has contributed to understanding how federal education programs have reduced the persistent achievement gaps in American society.
-His 2001 book, Title I: Compensatory Education at the Crossroads (Borman, Stringfield, & Slavin, 2001), discussed the history, student achievement effects, and future of the federal government's largest investment in elementary and secondary education: Title I of the Elementary and Secondary Education Act of 1965 (most recently reauthorized as the Every Student Succeeds Act.
-His article "National Efforts to Bring Reform to Scale in High-Poverty Schools: Outcomes and Implications", traced the history and academic effects of America's investments in elementary and secondary education over the period 1965-2001 (Borman, 2005).
+Borman's scholarship has further contributed to understanding how federal education programs have reduced persistent achievement gaps in American society.
+His 2001 book, Title I: Compensatory Education at the Crossroads (Borman, Stringfield, & Slavin, 2001), discussed the history, student achievement effects, and future of the federal government's largest investment in elementary and secondary education: Title I of the Elementary and Secondary Education Act of 1965 (most recently reauthorized as the Every Student Succeeds Act).
+His article, “Title I and student achievement: A meta-analysis of federal evaluation results," was an influential early synthesis of federal evaluation evidence that documented modest positive effects on student achievement and helped reframe debates over the effectiveness of federal investments in education for economically disadvantaged students.